Birds flying by the Golden Gate Bridge in San Francisco

 A walking path through the woods in the Presidio, San Francisco

 As you’re already inside national park site the Presidio, you’re perfectly positioned to explore the former US Army military base that now acts as a scenic recreational area.
 In addition to hiking trails, picnic spots, and secluded beaches, highlights in the park include four art installations by British sculptor Andy Goldworthy, the Yoda Fountain at Lucasfilm headquarters, and the Walt Disney Family Museum ($15 for kids, $25 for adults).
-The Presidio Social Club is a great spot for lunch (though it’s only open on Thursdays and Fridays).

 Chinatown, San Francisco

-From the nearby California Street and Presidio Avenue stop, take Muni’s #1 Drumm and Clay bus to Chinatown, the oldest in North America and largest outside of Asia.
+From the nearby California Street and Presidio Avenue stop, take Muni’s #1 Drumm and Clay bus to Chinatown, the oldest Chinatown in North America and largest outside of Asia.
 While here, stop by the famous Dragon Gate on Chinatown’s southern end along Grant Street, shop for tea at the Red Blossom Tea Company, and take a peek inside the Golden Gate Fortune Cookie Factory (don’t forget to buy a bag of fortune cookies for the flight home).
 Skipped lunch in the Presidio?
 Grab dumplings and dim sum to-go from local favorite Good Mong Kok Bakery.
 If you’d rather sit down, the two-story China Live emporium opens at 4pm and contains a tea cafe and market-style restaurant and bar, while second floor Scotch-centric bar Cold Drinks starts serving at 5pm if you feel like doing happy hour.

 Lombard Street, San Francisco

-Two famous landmarks within walking distance of Chinatown are Lombard Street—a steep 600-foot road with hairpin turns that has been featured in countless movies, including Steve McQueens’ 1968 action thriller Bullitt—and Coit Tower in Pioneer Park.
+Two famous landmarks within walking distance of Chinatown are Lombard Street—a steep 600-foot road with hairpin turns that has been featured in countless movies, including Steve McQueen's 1968 action thriller Bullitt—and Coit Tower in Pioneer Park.
 Rising from the top of Telegraph Hill, the tower offers 360-degree views of the city, bay, and bridges.
 It’s open from 10am–5pm, and observation deck entrance fees are $10 for adults and $7 for kids under 12.

 The Bay Bridge from the Embarcadero in San Francisco